TheRenegadeCoder/image-titler/README.md

 Currently, the image-titler script makes a few assumptions about the images it processes automatically:

-- The size of an image is assumed to be 1920x960.
-Otherwise, this tool will automatically crop the image to size.
 - This tool scrapes file names for image titles.
 To do this, it assumes file names are written in kebab-case where each word is separated by a hyphen.
 Then, words are extracted and title cased before being printed on the image.